Jonathan2251/lbd/_sources/gpu.rst.txt

 **Each thread has its own PC; only thread 0 stalls, others advance.**

-- **The subsequent ADD instruction ADD of threads 1..31 can be issued sinc thread has its own PC.**
+- **The subsequent ADD instruction ADD of threads 1..31 can be issued since thread has its own PC.**

 .. code-block::